NiharikaTanneru/React_Assigments/README.md

 # React_Assigments
-This repository has all react assignments.
+This repository has all react assignments done during Training(Janmejaya).